 Freshly ground black pepper

-Heat 2 tablespoons of olive oil in a capacious skillet over medium-high heat.
+Heat 2 tbsp of olive oil in a capacious skillet over medium-high heat.
 When the oil is hot, but not smoking, add the guanciale and sizzle for about 10 minutes over a low flame, until the fat is translucent, crisp and barely browned.
 Remove skillet from the stove and keep aside.

 Bring a gallon of cold salted water to a rolling boil, adding a fistful of salt when the surface of the water begins to tremble.
 Cook the pasta until it is al dente, reserving 2 cups of starchy cooking water.

 In a large serving bowl, whisk the eggs, grated cheeses and pepper.
 Blend well into a creamy yellow mixture using the tines of a fork.

 Drain the pasta, and immediately toss it into the skillet with the guanciale and its drippings, to coat well.
 Only about a minute.
 Empty the slippery pasta and guanciale into the bowl with the eggy mixture, and blend vigorously using your fork.
 Do this with quick, firm movements.
-You don’t want the egg to set with the heat of the pasta, cooking it into a disastrous frittata, rather to evenly coat it.
+You don’t want the egg to set with the heat of the pasta, cooking it into a disastrous frittata, rather evenly coat it.
 Add a slug of starchy cooking water (about 1/4 cup) and keep blending the silky delight.
 Taste and add more salty Pecorino and ground black pepper, if necessary.

 Divvy up in deep dishes and prepare for bliss.